 In this program we instantiates an object of class Temperature and we call it t.
 The instantiation of an object is analogous to the declaration of a variable in procedural programming (in fact it is much more, but we discuss this aspect later in the book).
 We then use the object std::cout, defined in the iostream library to write on the screen the content of a string.
-We pass the string to the object using the insertion operator <<.
+We pass the string "Insert temperature in Fahrenheit" to that object using the insertion operator <<.
 The value of the temperature to be assigned to the object t is read from the keyboard, represented by the object std::cin, defined in iostream too, to which we apply the extraction operator >>.
 The value extracted from the standard input is inserted in the variable tf: a floating point number representing the value of the temperature in the given scale.
+You can imagine the >> operator as a tool to extract data from its left and throw them to its right.

 In order to instruct the object t to assume the temperature represented by tf we ask it to execute its method setF.
-A method works much like a function (see Chapter 7).
-It is an operation executed by the object specified before the resolution operator.
+A method works much like a function (see Chapter 7 of [1]

-The syntax t.setF(tf) asks the object t to execute its method setF that is meant, in this case, to assign the temperature of the object specified in degrees Fahrenheit within the parenthesis.
+).
+It is an operation executed by the object specified before the resolution operator .
+The instruction t.setF(tf) asks the object t to execute its method setF that is meant, in this case, to assign the temperature of the object, specified in degrees Fahrenheit within the parenthesis.
 The consequence of this operation is that the object t assumes the temperature specified by the user as degrees Fahrenheit.
 However, the status of the object is independent on the scale chosen to assign its temperature.
 In fact, in the following instruction, we ask the object to show its temperature in another scale, without the need to change it.
 The method getC(), in fact, returns the temperature of the object in degrees Celsius.
 Note also that the insertion operator can be catenated.